Bamar people: Traditional dress

 A Mandalay woman dressed in a trailing htamein commonly worn in until the early 20th century.

 The Bamar traditionally wear sarongs called longyi, an ankle-length cylindrical skirt that is wrapped at the waist.
 The modern form of the longyi (လုံချည်) was popularised during the British colonial period, and replaced the much lengthier paso (ပုဆိုး) and htamein (ထဘီ) of the pre-colonial era.
 The indigenous acheik silk textile, known for its colorful wave-like patterns, is closely associated with the Bamar.

 Formal attire for men includes a longyi accompanied by a jacket called taikpon (တိုက်ပုံ), which similar to the Manchu magua, and a cloth turban called gaung baung (ခေါင်းပေါင်း).
 Velvet sandals called gadiba phanat (ကတ္တီပါဖိနပ်, also called Mandalay phanat), are worn as formal footwear by both men and women.

 Bamar people of both sexes and all ages also apply thanakha, a paste ground from the fragrant wood of select tree species, on their skin, especially on their faces.
 In modern times, the practice is now largely confined to women, children, and young, unmarried men.
-The use of thanakha is not unique to by the Bamar; many other Burmese ethnic groups also utilize this cosmetic.
+The use of thanakha is not unique to the Bamar; many other Burmese ethnic groups also utilize this cosmetic.
 Western makeup and cosmetics have long enjoyed a popularity in urban areas.

 Personal names

 The Tuesday planetary post at Shwedagon Pagoda, which is customarily visited by Tuesday-born devotees.

-The Bamar possess a single personal name, and do not have family names or surnames.
+The Bamar possess a single personal name and do not have family names or surnames.
 Burmese names typically incorporate a mix of native and Pali words that symbolise positive virtues, with female names tending to signify beauty, flora, and family values, and male names connoting strength, bravery, and success.
 Personal names are prefixed with honorifics based on one's relative gender, age, and social status.
 For instance, a Bamar male will advance from the honorific of "Maung" to "Ko" as he approaches middle adulthood, and from "Ko" to "U' as he approaches old age.

 A common Bamar naming scheme uses a child's day of birth to assign the first letter of their name, reflecting the importance of one's day of birth in Burmese astrology.
 The traditional Burmese calendar includes Yahu, which is Wednesday afternoon.